 field1 = "some value"

-Const Fields and ReadOnly Fields The programming of the CLR and Visual Basic .NET support the concept of both Const and ReadOnly fields.
+The programming of the CLR and Visual Basic .NET support the concept of both Const and ReadOnly fields.
 The use of Const and ReadOnly keywords allows you to document certain assumptions you make about the data you're storing in your fields.
 It also allows the Visual Basic compiler to perform optimizations and to run extra compile-time checks to ensure the data is being used in the way you intended.
 Examine the following class definition.

 Const Private PI As Double = 3.141592